davideke1/first-django-app/README.md

 # first-django-app

-firstProject is the django project
+firstProject is the django project..
 NewApp is the application in the django project